 Overrides for the (high dose) denial are only acceptable when the prescriber is consulted and approval is given.
 A notation stating the reason and the codes used to override the claim should be noted on the hardcopy prescription.

 It is imperative that pharmacists use their professional judgment to determine an appropriate days’ supply based upon the directions noted by the prescriber.

+Suspending Agents

+Pharmacy claims for the following select suspending agents are reimbursable.